jtigp/int-test-coverage/README.md

-# Integration Test Coverage with JaCoCo
+# Integration Test Coverage with JaCoCo - [Presentation Link](https://www.slideshare.net/JaninePatterson1/integration-test-coverage)
 This is an example project showing how to generate coverage reports for integration tests run against a remote server.
 The server will be run in docker, and the integration tests (written in Cucumber) will hit the remote urls.